acmdas/das_fieldstones/morefieldstones2019.md

 <li>Be scrupulously truthful, even if the truth is inconvenient, for it is more inconvenient when you try to conceal it.</li>

-<li>Do not feel envious of the happiness of those who live in a fool's paradise, for only a fool will think that it is happiness.”</li>
+<li>Do not feel envious of the happiness of those who live in a fool’s paradise, for only a fool will think that it is happiness.”</li>

 —Bertrand Russell, *The Autobiography of Bertrand Russell*